CSPS-EFPC-IT/SysAdmins-ARMTemplates/Resource Group/README.md

 <h1>Resource Group</h1>
 <p>This section includes the ARM template to deploy a new resource group.</p>
 <p>The RGDeploy.json ARM template can be used to deploy a resource group.
 Feel free to consult the RGDeploy.parameters.json file for parameter examples.</p>
+<p>The RGDeploy2.json ARM template can also be used to deploy a resource group.
+The template is similar to the other put takes in the tag values in stead (see below for information).
+Feel free to consult the RGDeploy2.parameters.json file for parameter examples.</p>
 <ol>
     <li>As mencionned above, use the RGDeploy.json file (ARM template) in the current folder.</li>
     <li>Pass in the following parameters: